hei411/hei411.github.io/docs/about.md

 Before that, I was an MPhil in Advanced Computer Science student at King's College, [University of Cambridge](https://www.cst.cam.ac.uk/).
 And before that, I was a Computer Science with Mathematics undergraduate at Churchill College, University of Cambridge.

-My blood type is O.
+My blood type is O+.

 Email: hei . li @ cs . au . dk